 Ready for your DARN GOOD DOG, Chicago?

 AVAILABILITY: MONDAY - THURSDAYS, SUNDAYS.
-Serving Chicago neighborhoods east of Kedzie, south of Montrose, north of Jackson, and all the way to the lakefront.
+Serving Chicago neighborhoods east of Kedzie/south of Montrose/north of Jackson/the lakefront

-As a trainer Joan Marie specializes in aggression and reactivity but also loves helping the shy and fearful dogs to build city confidence.
-She attends the yearly Aggression in Dogs Conference and continues her education about dog behavior attending other conferences, webinars, and online courses.
+Joan Marie specializes in aggression and reactivity, while also having a deep passion for helping shy and fearful dogs gain confidence, especially in busy city environments.
+She attends the annual Aggression in Dogs (now CANIS) Conference and continues her professional development through ongoing education, including conferences, webinars, and advanced coursework in dog behavior.

 Joan Marie: "Truly the big dog personalities often come with some unexpected features underneath!
 There is no greater feeling for me than to see a once poorly behaved, anxious dog become a happy, easy to walk, and sociable pup.